Chicken nugget: Nutritional information

 Chicken nuggets are generally regarded as a fatty, unhealthy food.
 A study published in the American Journal of Medicine analyzed the composition of chicken nuggets from two American fast food chains.
 It found that less than half of the material was skeletal muscle, with fat occurring in an equal or greater proportion.
 Other components included epithelial tissue, bone, nervous tissue and connective tissue.
-The authors concluded that "Chicken nuggets are mostly fat, and their name is a misnomer."